 We aren’t perfect, and neither are calorie counters/restaurant menus.
 What this means is that unless we are very punctual with counting our calories, it is easy to overeat without knowing it.
 Cardio should only be used as a buffer when either we cannot get by with a 500 calorie deficit (which allows us to eat slightly more), about two times a week in the form of HIIT.
 By limiting cardio to at the most two times a week in the form of interval training (alternating periods of high and low intensity running, rowing, burpees etc.), this will minimize unnecessary stress put on your body and can burn the most calories in the smallest amount of time.
-But of course if you are able to keep a deficit of 500 calories a day without any cardio, this is the ideal situation to limit stress on the body as well as hold onto muscle mass while burning fat.
+But of course, if you are able to keep a deficit of 500 calories a day without any cardio, this is the ideal situation to limit stress on the body as well as hold onto muscle mass while burning fat.

 Weight training is in the same boat.
 When we are dieting we won’t have the same amount of energy as we did when we were bulking or eating at maintenance.
 But it is easy to make the mistake of adding 30 minutes to sometimes an hour to your routine to “prevent catabolism (muscle breakdown) and burn more calories”.
 All this will do is elevate your cortisol and burn barely any more calories.
-Instead of lowering the weight and doubling the amount of workouts you do per muscle group, focus on heavy compound lifting which will be much more effective at preserving muscle.
+Instead of lowering the weight and doubling the number of workouts you do per muscle group, focus on heavy compound lifting which will be much more effective at preserving muscle.
 There is nothing wrong with doing isolation movements, but your workout should not last more than an hour (with the exception of 20-30 minutes of the occasional HIIT as mentioned).

 Diet & Cortisol